ZetaPlugins/CookieClickerZ/README.md

     commands:
     # - "kick %player% &cYou are not moving!"

 # === EXPERT ===
 # This section is only relevant if you are an expert and know what you are doing

 playerCache:
     # If set to true, the plugin will use a cache to store player data
     enabled: true
     # The amount of time (in seconds) the plugin will wait before saving the whole cache to the database
     saveInterval: 60
     # The maximum amount of players that will be stored in the cache
     maxSize: 1000

 # === STORAGE ===

 storage:
   # The type of storage to use.
 You have the following options:
-  # "SQLite"
+  # "SQLite" | "MySQL"
   type: "SQLite"

   # This section is only relevant if you use a remote database